Rachel Parris: Improvisational comedy

 Parris began improv comedy in 2007 with The Oxford Imps and musical comedy in 2010.
 As part of the Austentatious improv group, she has performed in Edinburgh, London, and on a UK tour, beginning a run at the Fortune Theatre in London from 18 February 2019.

 In 2014, Austentatious won the Chortle Award for Best Character, Improv or Sketch Act, and DVDs of their live shows were released by Gofasterstripe in 2015 and 2018.

 Awards

 In 2019, she was nominated for the BAFTA Television Award for Best Entertainment Performance for her work on The Mash Report.

 In 2019, Parris won the Chortle Award for Best Music and Variety Act.

 In 2018, Parris was named Female First's Comedian of the Year, beating Tiffany Haddish, Amy Schumer and Ellen DeGeneres to the prize.

 She won runner-up placing in the annual Musical Comedy Awards competition in 2012, and has since headlined shows of theirs each year.

 Personal life

-Parris lives in south-west London and is married to fellow comedian Marcus Brigstocke.
-The couple have a son, Billy.
+Parris lives in Balham, south-west London and is married to fellow comedian Marcus Brigstocke.
+The couple have a son.